gokubi/policies/citizen_code_of_conduct.md

 The Citizen Code of Conduct is distributed by the Kairos Community under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

+Portions of text drerived from the [Stumptown Syndicate Code of Conduct](https://github.com/stumpsyn/policies)

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

 Portions derieved from the [Center for Sex Positive Culture consent policy](https://thefspc.org/consent-policy/).